maxtrdina/Pitt-MS-Project/README.md

+# Before we Begin

+You may notice that this readme will be very similar to Izzy's readme.
+It differs in two primary ways:
+ - I did not use mininet for the testing/developing of my version of the project.
+Any sections pertaining to mininet have been eliminated
+ - As a result of the above difference, there is no programmable switch functionality present

 # Masters Project

 A system capable of registering traffic flows and intercepting traffic at the switch level to reroute it to a